China’s steel industry improves as capacity reduction pays off

 Despite the improvement, the MIIT warned of more difficulties in further capacity reduction as the increased profits may lure some producers to launch new projects.

-China plans to eliminate 100 million to 150 million tonnes of crude steel capacity in the five years from 2016.
+China plans to eliminate 100 million to 150 million tons of crude steel capacity in the five years from 2016.

 Source: Xinhua